18 Flint people on the water crisis: A Village Life gathering at Woodside Church

 But any of us who for one moment said – and I’m one of them — said I don’t think there is a problem with the water, we have an apology to make to those who gave water to their children.
 I just wish that we would be really careful about celebrating and spend more time apologizing.

-Aubrey: If I can piggy back off of that, I am with you in that thought Because my concern are our children who have been poisoned.
+Aubrey: If I can piggy back off of that, I am with you in that thought.
+Because my concerns are our children who have been poisoned.
 Yes, we have tons of resources, and I’m getting to work with these resources through the Crim Center and other places.
 But when it comes to cognitive ability and what has been done to some of these children– because of what they have ingested, there’s no amount of educational help because the brain processes have been damaged.

 So are we going to stop for the next 20 or 30 years, still an impoverished city, because of something that happened here?